 - A cancellation audit will be conducted; Just because you cancel the policy doesn’t mean the insurance company will waive it’s right to audit and inspect your books to determine the proper exposure.
 And after the audit, they will perform the cancellation premium adjustments.

-- Anniversary rating date and experience modification changes; Changing the anniversary date of a workers compensation policy will be confusing when it comes to how and when the experience modification factor calculations are conducted.
+- Anniversary rating date and experience modification changes; Not to worry about the Anniversary Rating Date endorsement!
+That had been eliminated by NCCI effective May 1, 2017!
+However, changing the anniversary date of a workers compensation policy will be confusing when it comes to how and when the experience modification factor calculations are conducted.
 Just because you change the policy date doesn’t mean the emod dates are automatically moved.
 It takes a few years for the emod calculation dates to catch up.
 This simply means your policy will be adjusted sometime during your policy period for any changes to your current emod.
 It will be confusing.
 And just by changing the date of your policy doesn’t mean that you will be receiving the current, and possibly lower rates, from your new insurance company.
 The application of the anniversary rating date endorsement to a policy sees to that.

 While there may be good reasons that you want or need to move your workers compensation insurance policy to another insurance company, keep in mind there are issues you will have to deal with.
 It’s probaly a good idea for any employer considering cancellation or moving coverage to consult with an independent workers compensation consulting firm.
 Yep…a commercial for what we do!
 Sorry.
 But still a good idea!
 And keep in mind the items I’ve listed above are just few of the issues that can come up…believe me, there are more!